Helvetic Republic: Administrative divisions

-The Helvetic Republic reduced the formerly sovereign cantons to mere administrative division, though keeping the denomination of cantons, while also raising to such status unrepresented territories previously ruled as subjects of the Confederation.
+The Helvetic Republic reduced the formerly sovereign cantons to mere administrative divisions, though keeping the denomination of cantons, while also raising to such status unrepresented territories previously ruled as subjects of the Confederation.
 In order to weaken the old power-structures, it defined new boundaries for some cantons.
 The Act of 1798 and subsequent developments resulted in the following cantons: